-- Sociology GPA of at least 3.50 and UW GPA of at least 3.30 at graduation
+- A SOC GPA of at least 3.50 and a UW GPA of at least 3.30 at graduation.

 Applying to the Sociology Honors Program

-Prospective students should apply to the Honors Program in the spring/summer quarter of their junior year.
-To download the 2017-2018 documents follow these links:
+Students apply to the Honors Program in the spring or summer quarter of their junior year.

-A completed application will include the application form, a statement of purpose, a writing sample, and an unofficial transcript.
-More details are found in the Program Summary document above.
+A complete application will include the application form, a statement of purpose, a writing sample, and an unofficial transcript.